CAOR-MINES-ParisTech/ukfm/docs/_sources/auto_examples/attitude.rst.txt

-We see the true trajectory starts by a small stationary step following by constantly turning around the gravity vector (only the yaw is increasing).
-As yaw is not observable with an accelerometer only, it is expected that yaw error would be stronger than roll or pitch errors.
+The trajectory starts by a small stationary step following by constantly turning around the gravity vector (only the yaw is increasing).

-As UKF estimates the covariance of the error, we have plotted the 95% confident interval (:math:`3\sigma`).
-We expect the error keeps behind this interval, and in this situation the filter covariance output matches especially well the error.
+We have plotted the 95% (:math:`3\sigma`) confident interval and see the error is mainly below behind this interval: in this situation the filter covariance output matches especially well the error behavior.

-A cruel aspect of these curves is the absence of comparision.
-Is the filter good ?
-It would be nice to compare it, e.g., to an extended Kalman filter.

 Conclusion
 ==============================================================================
-We have seen in this script how well works the UKF on parallelizable manifolds for estimating orientation from an IMU.
+This script shows how well works the UKF on parallelizable manifolds for estimating the orientation of a platform from an IMU.

 You can now: